 California’s new education funding model, the Local Control Funding Formula (LCFF), is a major reform in the way public school districts receive money from the state.
 Previously school districts received a significant portion of money without restrictions, but much of the funding was restricted to specific programs, called categorical programs.
 Some examples of these categorical programs included textbook funds and the Regional Occupation Program for high school students.
 There were dozens of state categorical programs that were eliminated when the LCFF went into effect in July 2013.

 Under LCFF, the responsibility for allocating funds to meet students’ needs is given to local governing boards.
 To demonstrate how funds will be used to address eight priorities established by the state, school districts must develop and approve a Local Control Accountability Plan (LCAP) no later than July 1.
 This three-year plan is to be updated annually.
-Once approved by the Board of Education, the LCAP will be the basis for expenditures in the District budget for 2016-2017 and future years.
+Once approved by the Board of Education, the LCAP will be the basis for expenditures in the District budget for a three year period.

-The eights priorities that Redondo Beach Unified School District will include in the LCAP include the following:
+The eight state priorities that Redondo Beach Unified School District will include in the LCAP include the following:

 - Student Achievement

 - Basic Services

 - Implementation of the Common Core Standards